- Who's Accredited

 Accreditation: A Global Tool to Support Public Policy

 Increasingly, federal, state, and local authorities rely upon accreditation to demonstrate value and assure competency for important public policy priorities.
-Government entities look to the American National Standards Institute (ANSI) to provide accreditation programs that improve industry practices and distinguish quality standards development and certification programs.
+Government entities look to the ANAB to provide accreditation programs that improve industry practices and they look to the American National Standards Institute (ANSI) to distinguish quality standards development programs.
 Standards development and conformity assessment supply voluntary, market-based tools that are valuable in the efficient implementation of public policy objectives.

 One of the best examples of public sector confidence in ANSI's accreditation of standards developers and the American National Standard designation is the National Technology Transfer and Advancement Act of 1995 (NTTAA), which requires all federal government agencies to use, wherever feasible, standards developed or adopted by voluntary consensus standards bodies in lieu of developing government-unique standards or regulations.
 The Office of Management and Budget (OMB) Circular A-119, "Federal Participation in the Development and Use of Voluntary Consensus Standards and in Conformity Assessment Activities," explains that voluntary consensus standards help the government by: